 Criminal convictions involving matters both large and small can have a significant impact on your family, your reputation, your professional status, your employment and educational prospects, and your housing options.
-Leon Matchin is an East Brunswick criminal defense lawyer who is committed to protecting the rights of people charged with crimes or fighting traffic tickets.
+Leon Matchin is a Monmouth County criminal defense lawyer who is committed to protecting the rights of people charged with crimes or fighting traffic tickets.
 He can craft a strategy to minimize or avoid the potential adverse consequences.Protect Your Rights Against the Prosecution

 Many of the cases that we handle involve charges of driving under the influence (DUI), marijuana possession, shoplifting, assault, and other drug crimes.
 Under N.J.S.A. section 39:4-50, drivers are prohibited from operating their cars while under the influence of alcohol or drugs.
 The legal limit for blood alcohol concentration is .08%.
 However, you can be charged whenever you are impaired by alcohol or drugs, even if your BAC is lower than .08%.
 For a first conviction, you may be sentenced to 30 days in jail, have your license suspended for three months to one year, and be subjected to fines.
 You may also need to install an interlock ignition device on your car.
 Repeat convictions carry harsher penalties.